ilo-token/ilo-token.github.io/README.md

 ## Building

 This fetches more dependencies needed and builds `./dist/main.js`.
-If you made changes to the dictionary, you'll need to run this again.

 ```
 deno task build